arkovia/acts/financial-industry-act.md

 There shall exist an enhanced government institution (EGI) (defined under the Organizations Act of 2017) known as `ArkBank EGI`.

 #### Segment 2: Owner of `ArkBank EGI`
-`ArkBank EGI` will be `100%` owned by the government of Arkovia and will exist as a publicly owned corporation, with the exception of the `ArkBank Non-Banking & Non-Gov't Services EGI`.
+`ArkBank EGI` will be `100%` owned by the government of Arkovia and will exist as a publicly owned corporation, with the exception of the `ArkBank Services EGI`.

 #### Segment 3: Motto of `ArkBank EGI`
 The motto of `ArkBank EGI` will be `"To protect."`